Are you having a hard time staying hydrated while you’re pregnant? Do you even know what dehydration signs are?

 There are several ways we can lose fluids during pregnancy without even noticing:

-- Being sick.
-Morning sickness can make us dehydrated because we can suffer vomiting and diarrhea, both of which make our bodies lose more fluids than usual.
+- Being sick: Morning sickness can make us dehydrated because we can suffer vomiting which can make our bodies lose more fluids than usual.
 The more you vomit, the more you need to drink.
+If you are experiencing diarrhea, you can easily become dehydrated.
+Diarrhea can also make our bodies lose more fluids than usual.

 Can Pre-Existing Health Problems Make Dehydration Worse?